bilke/Craft-Docs/source/diving-in/fields/types/checkboxes.rst

 Entry Page
 ----------

-Your checkbox fieldtype will appear on your entry form with the options you created in the order you set them.
+Your Checkbox Field Type will appear on your entry form with the options you created in the order you set them.
 The below shows how a Featured checkbox would appear on the entry form:

 [BRAD - SCREENSHOT update for Checkbox output on entry form]